GLodi/blog/about.md

 <p>My name is Giulio Lodi (@glodi), Bachelor in Computer Engineering at Politecnico di Milano.</p>

 <p>I've always been a curious guy and passionate about technology, electronics and software development.
-I started with
-Android and Flutter applications, and recently moved to backend with Golang.</p>
+I started with Android and Flutter applications, and then backend with Golang.

-<p>My internship at <a href="https://www.prex.it">Prex</a> involved the development of an e-learning web platform in RubyOnRails.</p>
+Recently I've been building emulators with Rust.</p>

+<p>I'm currently working as a Backend Developer at <a href="https://www.prex.it">Prex</a> while studying to get
+my Master's in Computer Science.</p>

-<p>mail: lodi.giulio@gmail.com</p>
+<p>email: lodi.giulio@gmail.com</p>

 <h2>Skills</h2>